anywhichway/txi/README.md

 ### object getIndex()

 Returns a copy of the internal index data structure.
 See [Index Structure](#index-structure) below for more details.
-Throws an error if the Txi instaance was started with a `storage` option.
+Throws an error if the Txi instance was started with a `storage` option.

 ### Txi async index(string||number id,string||object data)